milador/EasyMorse/README.md

 # EasyMorse
-A simplified Morse code library to be used as a method of Communication.
+A light weight Morse code library to be used as a method of Communication along adaptive switches for open-source Assistive Technology projects.

 This is a light weight morse library based on morse2go project with addition of direct keyboard and mouse support.